The Ultimate Guide to Wedding Insurance: 2024 Edition

 It’s best to sort out your wedding insurance as soon as possible, ideally before you start paying towards your wedding.
 The earlier the better, as the cost stays the same regardless of when you book it.
 Plus the sooner you have it, the sooner you’re covered, which means none of your wedding money will be at risk at any point (besides the amount set as an excess by your provider).

 You can take out cover up to 30 months ahead of your big day.
 That means coverage in the case of venue closure or family illness months or even a year in advance.
-But even if you’re months into your panic and have already made deposits and booked your suppliers, it’s not too late!
+But even if you’re months into your planning and have already made deposits and booked your suppliers, it’s not too late!
 As soon as you take out cover for your wedding, any payments you’ve already made may be covered as well.
 This does depend on the provider though.
 Some providers, including WedCover, InsureMyDay and CoverMyWedding, only cover deposits paid up to 30 days before the purchase of the policy.

 Can I purchase wedding insurance if I’m getting married abroad?